EdizSon/my-full-template/README.md

 'Link to live deployed project'

-This project allows the user to navigate a three-page website freely fromn any page and is designed to allow the user to stream live video feeds that teach about the channel's given technology from each page.
+This project allows the user to navigate a three-page website freely from any page and is designed to allow the user to stream live video feeds that teach about the channel's given technology from each page.

 They are separated into 3 separate streams.